tans/tinywallet/README.md

 ### Covalent API Details
-1. `` Get a transation with decoded event logs `` - thanks to this power api, we can analytic the token transfer in a transation. super easy to find the most potensial token.
+[Get a transaction](https://www.covalenthq.com/docs/api/#/0/Get%20a%20transaction/USD/1) `` Get a transation with decoded event logs `` - thanks to this power api, we can analytic the token transfer in a transation. super easy to find the most potensial token.

 ## Independent deploy